instantX-research/InstantID/README.md

 - For over-saturation, decrease the ip_adapter_scale.
 If not work, decrease controlnet_conditioning_scale.
 - For higher text control ability, decrease ip_adapter_scale.
 - For specific styles, choose corresponding base model makes differences.
-- We don't support multi-person yet, will only use the largest face as reference pose.
+- We have not supported multi-person yet, will only use the largest face as reference pose.

 ## Resources